salazarkendall/react-todo-app/README.md

 # React ToDoApp 📚

-This project was made to use some React hooks, such as useReducer and useEffect
+This project was made to use some React hooks, such as useReducer and useEffect.
+Also, I wanted to implement localStorage functionality, that means your todos will be available even after you close and reopen your browser.

 ## Important